 Seabreeze Hotel – 1 Stockton Street, Nelson Bay

-The newly renovated Seabreeze pub has the light, airy cheerfulness you’d expect in a seaside bistro.
+The Seabreeze pub has the light, airy cheerfulness you’d expect in a seaside bistro.
 The food is on point and the service is professional.
 But if you want dinner – especially at the weekend – bookings are essential.

 Port Stephens Game Fishing Club – 57 Shoal Bay Road, Shoal Bay